Foiling Phosphate: A Look at Lanthanum Chloride Use in the Aquarium

 More on Lanthanum Chloride

-Levenson, Mark.
+Levenson, Marc.
 2017.
 Video: Melev’s Reef Explains Phosphate Rx (A Lanthanum Chloride Product)